benbsteven2002/quote_extension/README.md

 ## Contributing

-Contributions to the Daily Inspiration Chrome Extension are welcome!
+Contributions are welcome!
 If you have any ideas, bug fixes, or enhancements, feel free to open an issue or submit a pull request.
 Please ensure that any code changes align with the overall goals and functionality of the extension.

 ## Acknowledgements